opensupports/opensupports/README.md

 ## Development

-You can help us build OpenSupports' features.
+Are you a programmer?
+You can help us build OpenSupports' features!

 Check out our [development guide](./DEVELOPMENT.md) to get your development environment up and running.

+And even if you are not a programmer, you can help us by [reporting problems or suggesting improvements](https://github.com/opensupports/opensupports/issues/new), we love feedback and learn a lot from it!